rathmannera/DataBase1/README.md

     -Ensure all developer packs are up to date
     -Ensure .resx files are allowed permission for use -Install node MySQL if necessary
+2. Run the program in Visual Studio by pressing "Start" in the tool bar
-2. Enjoy perusing the music database
+3. Enjoy perusing the music database